 Evidence from four randomised trials was insufficient to determine that the use of daily drug treatment was more effective than intermittent (twice- or thrice-weekly) treatment for children with tuberculosis.

 Childhood tuberculosis is a neglected global public health problem.
 Rifampicin-containing drugs given daily for six months cure over 90% of infected children, but poor adherence and supervision reduces treatment success.
 The aim of the review was to establish if daily anti-tuberculosis treatments were better than intermittent treatments.

-Both sexes, Child health, Children, Displaced population, Earthquake, Epidemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Neonates/infants, Population displacement, Respiratory infections, Vaccine-preventable infections
+Both sexes (for groups of both male and female persons), Child health, Children, Displaced population, Earthquake, Epidemic/Endemic, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Neonates/infants, Population displacement, Respiratory conditions, Vaccine-preventable infections